Red Faction (video game): Development

 Descent 4 was a game being developed by Volition as part of the Descent game franchise, as a prequel to Descent.
 However, it was cancelled and the technology behind it and some of the plot were incorporated into Red Faction.
 Examples include the main character Parker as well as the GeoMod engine.

 Similarities between Red Faction and the 1990 film Total Recall have been pointed out, with its setting on Mars and the rebellion against the guards.
 Lead designer Alan Lawrance acknowledged the similarities in a 2014 interview but stated the film was not used as the main inspiration; any connection is purely coincidental.

 Red Faction entered a pre-production phase in 1998.
 The original intention was for every part of the game to be destructible but this was reduced in scope due to technical challenges and the requirement to guide the player through a linear game.
 It was created by a small team on a relatively limited budget, and released in 2001.

-The N-Gage version was developed by John Romero’s studio Monkeystone Games.
+The N-Gage version was developed by John Romero's studio Monkeystone Games.

 Reception

-The PlayStation 2 and PC versions of Red Faction received "generally favorable reviews", while the N-Gage version received "mixed" reviews, according to the review aggregation website Metacritic.
+The PS2 and PC versions of Red Faction received "generally favorable reviews", while the N-Gage version received "mixed or average" reviews, according to the review aggregation website Metacritic.

-For the PlayStation 2 version, IGN called it "an absolute must-have game for the PlayStation 2, and it's the best single-player first-person shooter by a long shot".
+For the PS2 version, IGN called it "an absolute must-have game for the PlayStation 2, and it's the best single-player first-person shooter by a long shot".
 GameSpot stated, "Although Red Faction rarely outstrips the games it draws inspiration from, the fact that there are times when it shows them up at all is pretty impressive."
 PlanetPS2 commented, "Red Faction delivers a satisfying, if slightly flawed single player experience and a distracting, but ultimately shallow multiplayer mode.
 The graphics are impressive, and the technology introduced in this game is amazing, it's just unfortunate that it hasn't been used to its fullest potential."
 Chester "Chet" Barber of NextGen said in its July 2001 issue, "Although Red Faction isn't the most inventive FPS out there, it proves to be worthy with a solid single-player mode."
 Jason D'Aprile of Extended Play gave it four stars out of five, saying, "To say Red Faction is the best shooter on the PS2 doesn't do it justice -- it's one of the best shooters available for any system, and easily one of the best games on the PlayStation2[sic].
 Mixing tried, true, and blisteringly entertaining action with superb AI, innovative game design elements, and a constantly moving storyline to drive this long and challenging shooter forward, Red Faction manages to shoot a breath of fresh air into the whole genre.
 If you love great action, go out and get this game."
 However, Edge gave it the lowest score of five out of ten.
+Uncle Dust of GamePro said, "Red Faction hits the mark, combining superior technology and awesome graphics with an intense, lengthy, and satisfying story line to keep gamers fighting for the rebellion with all they've got."